jzlyy/kubernetes-schedule/README.md

 #### Requirements:
 Deploy a Deployment with 5 replicas for a global monitoring service.
 Pods must tolerate the reserved taint.
-Pods must run on nodes with topology=core (hard affinity).
+Pods must run on nodes with topology=core .
-No more than 2 Pods per region (anti-affinity based on region label).
+No more than 2 Pods per region .
-At least 1 Pod should run on a node with topology=edge (soft affinity).
+At least 1 Pod should run on a node with topology=edge.
 #### Challenge:
 Only Node3 and Node4 (in us-west) are labeled topology=core, but the deployment must distribute replicas across regions while adhering to the per-region limit.
 How to resolve this?